 I returned the bike to D&D Cycles and after a couple of days of mulling over what I thought of the experience it really did grow on me, so much so I pulled the plug and actually purchased one.
 After a number of conversations with Dave (D&D owner) on what and liked and didn’t like about the ride we decided to get the M30 Eagle model in a small and upgrade the fork to the FOX 36 factory 150mm option, DPX2 factory rear shock, XT 4 pot brakes a carbon Raceface bar and crank with some burley Michelin Wild Enduro tyres.

-In summary the redesigned 2020 Occam can’t go unnoticed in the trail bike category and in my personal opinion is one of the better options available on the market and I seriously recommend you trying one if you’re in the market for a mid travel trail ripper.
-I’ve grown to love the 29inch wheels which is something i never thought i’d say for someone who loves a really playful bike!
+In summary, the redesigned 2020 Occam can’t go unnoticed in the trail bike category and in my personal opinion is one of the better options available on the market and I seriously recommend you try one if you’re in the market for a mid-travel trail ripper.